maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 This command will not change the state, cursor position and frame buffer are left unmodified once the command ends.

-### 0x06 RESET
+### 0x06 CURSOR-RIGHT
-The control character RESET will reset all settings to their default.
-This includes clear screen.

-The table at the start of this section shows the defaults (see last column).

-Note that on power-up, the device performs a reset but also prints its name (SSoS).
-So a CLEAR-AND-HOME as a first command makes sense.
+The control character CURSOR-RIGHT moves cursor right (if not already at after right-most position 4).

+See also CURSOR-LEFT, CURSOR-EOLN, and CURSOR-HOME.

 ### 0x07 (`\a`) BLINK-ENABLE
 The control character BLINK-ENABLE globally enables blinking (see also BLINK-DISABLE).